Club Length Definitions

 The standard length of 5-iron (with a graphite shaft) is 38″ with ½” increments between 3-9 irons.
 It means 39” for 3-iron and 36” for 9-iron.
 Increments between wedges depend of individual preferences and usually are smaller – do not exceed ¼”.

 The length of a driver and fairway woods is a different story.
 A longer driver allows more distance, but it is harder to control.
-The player can use the longest driver that he can control well.
-For some that is 44”, for others it can be as long as 46”.
+Therefore a player can use the longest driver that he can control well.
+For some golfers that is 44”, for others it can be as long as 46”.

-The calculator of the right length is available on the next page.
+The calculator of the recommended length is available on the next page.